corda/corda-docs-portal/content/en/tools/tokens-sdk/tokens-sdk-index.md

 Versions 1.2.1 and 1.2.3 of the Tokens SDK are compatible with **Corda release version 4.6** and higher.

-Versions 1.2.4 and 1.2.5 of the Tokens SDK is compatible with **Corda release version 4.8** and higher.
+Versions 1.2.4 and 1.2.5 of the Tokens SDK are compatible with **Corda release version 4.8** and higher.

 ## Changes in Tokens SDK 1.2.5